-This article will discuss at least 10 interesting facts about halloween.
-Firstly, it’s story starts way back with the ancient Celts.
+This article will discuss at least 10 interesting facts about Halloween.
+Firstly, its story starts way back with the ancient Celts.
 They celebrated Samhain, marking the end of harvest and the start of winter, which they saw as a time when the boundary between the living and the dead blurred.

 10 Interesting Facts About Halloween

 Secondly, think of it as an eerie New Year’s Eve.
 As centuries went by, Samhain started mixing with Roman and Christian traditions.
 The church established All Hallows’ Eve, followed by All Saints’ Day, to honor saints and martyrs.
-This just the beginning of the 10 interesting facts about Halloween.
+This is just the beginning of the 10 interesting facts about Halloween.

-Thirdly, halloween didn’t always involve candy and costumes.
+Thirdly, Halloween didn’t always involve candy and costumes.
 In medieval Europe, folks practiced ‘souling’, where people went door-to-door offering prayers for the dead in exchange for soul cakes.
 Over time, these practices evolved into the modern trick-or-treating.
 Costumes spice things up.

 The Fourth Fact is that the Irish and Scottish immigrants brought Halloween to North America in the 19th century.
 With them came their customs and stories.
 It was a cultural exchange party with ghost stories!
 This event also includes traditions from around the world.